-2483A: Conn Brown Harbor (Figure 3-40)
+2483A: Conn Brown Harbor (Figure 3-41)

-The harbor is within the City of Aransas Pass.
-The NE end is in Aransas County and the SW end is in San Patricio County.
+The harbor is with the City of Aransas Pass.
+The northeast end is in Aransas County and the southwest end is in San Patricio County.

 Conn Brown Harbor is a commercial harbor, used primarily by shrimpers.